user-mk9/1library-app/README.md

 - Menu items for Adding, Listing, Updating and Deleting a Book.
 No Book model is added yet; the menu structure is a skeleton.
 - Logging capabilities are added via MicroUtils Kotlin-Logging.
-- aScannerInput utility is included for rebust user I/O.
+- a ScannerInput utility is included for rebust user I/O.